jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 # Introduction and rationale

-AEGIS {{AEGIS}} is a family of authenticated encryption algorithms designed for high-performance applications.
+AEGIS {{?I-D.irtf-cfrg-aegis-aead}} is a family of authenticated encryption algorithms designed for high-performance applications.
 AEGIS caters to the same hardware class as AES-GCM, distinguishing itself through the following key attributes:

 1. Reduced memory requirements: AEGIS eliminates the necessity for a key schedule and precomputation tables, resulting in lower memory demands.
 This characteristic proves particularly advantageous for servers managing a substantial volume of connections.
 2. Extended usage limits: AEGIS features higher usage limits, mitigating the need for frequent rekeying compared to other available options.